ATcityzen/projectile-motion-simulation/README.md

 ### Drag Force

-Drag acts opposite to the velocity vector:
+The drag force acts opposite to the velocity vector:

 F_drag = -kv